SuperUserNameMan/PHP-ShmemTalk/README.md

 The main PHP process uses this class to launch a separate background PHP process.

-A php array is synchronized between the two and allow them to talk the way you want.
+A php array is synchronized between the two and allow them to talk to each other the way you want.

 It works on Windows and Linux.